Management Response

 Responsible Deadline Status Comments

-1. As part of the design for the next phase of POWER, greater investments will be made to ensure program learnings and impacts are captured with a robust monitoring and evaluation plan, and data collection activities utilizing methodologies to capture change in norms and behaviours, including putting into place a monitoring and evaluation specialist.
-RO, COs 2024/01 Overdue-Not Initiated
+As part of the design for the next phase of POWER, greater investments will be made to ensure program learnings and impacts are captured with a robust monitoring and evaluation plan, and data collection activities utilizing methodologies to capture change in norms and behaviours, including putting into place a monitoring and evaluation specialist.
+RO, COs 2025/01 No Longer Applicable OCT 2024 UPDATE: ECO: Not initiated as the second phase of the project has not been developed ESARO has engaged and shared updated on corporate social norms work via EVAW COP Not initiated as the second phase of the project has not been developed

 Recommendation: UN Women should continue to focus on and communicate its work in empowering women to demand SRMNCAH services as part of a rights-based approach.
 The evaluation confirmed that UN Women’s emphasis on demand generation filled gaps in the SRMNCAH rights for women and girls in humanitarian settings, both for refugee and host populations.
 This focus is a critical component of reducing discriminatory legislation, norms and service-delivery practices and enhancing access to quality services for women and girls.
 However, it requires collaboration with key partners and other UN Agencies strategically positioned on the supply-side for a comprehensive and complementary approach.